avanhatt/asplos24-ae-crocus/README.md

 > [!WARNING]
 > However, to fully reproduce one result (our rule coverage experiment), we require access to a machine with ARM `aarch64` (e.g., an M1 or M2 Mac).
-However, we have including pre-saved build traces for `aarch64` compilations as well as the scripts to analyze them, in case a reviewer does not have access to an `aarch64` machine (this experiment is not one of our core results).
+However, we have included pre-saved build traces for `aarch64` compilations as well as the scripts to analyze them, in case a reviewer does not have access to an `aarch64` machine (this experiment is not one of our core results).